 As it reaches the young sunflower stage, its stem will become sturdier and thicker.
 At that point, watering can decrease to every other day or so.
 Keep the soil evenly moist, but not waterlogged, for optimal growth.

 Once the plant reaches a height of 1 to 2 feet, it starts to be recognized as a sunflower.
 It reaches for the sky growing ever taller, while at the top of the stem one or more buds begin developing.
 Unless the area is experiencing a drought, at this stage the sunflower can rely on regular rainfall to get its needed moisture.

 If you were to watch sunflowers during this bud stage, you would see the flowers follow the sun.
 They start the day facing the east as the sun rises.
 In a process known as heliotropism, the developing bud will follow the sun from east to west.
 By morning, it is again facing east, awaiting the sunrise.

 The Adult Sunflower

 At this adult stage, the blooming sunflower does not follow the sun's path.
 The stem will have stiffened and the majority of sunflowers will face east, each day awaiting the sunrise.
-Once the seeds fully develop, they must be harvested or protected quickly from the birds that will swoop in to remove and eat all the seeds.
+Once the seeds fully develop, they must be harvested or protected with netting before the birds swoop in to remove and eat all the seeds.

 Cas Schicke is a freelance writer with numerous published articles.
 Her topics of interest pertain to home and garden issues.
 Sharing knowledge about the why or how of growing things or useful home information is the main ingredient of Schicke's published articles.
 Her articles have been published in eHow and GardenGuides.